 No. First and foremost, each person reacts to the virus differently.
 While some students have mild or no symptoms, others have been very, very sick.
-In addition, students who expose themselves to someone with COVID-19 must immediately go into quarantine away from others and stay there for 14 days.
-If they continue to expose themselves to the person who has COVID-19, they must restart their 14-day quarantine.
-Therefore, if a student continues to interact with a person with COVID-19 for the duration of their illness (10 days), they may be in quarantine for up to 24 days (the 10 days the person with COVID-19 was in isolation, plus the 14 days of personal quarantine)—even if they never end up getting COVID-19.
-Please also keep in mind that the science is still uncertain, and having COVID-19 might not be complete protection and/or might not be lasting protection against reinfection.
+In addition, students who expose themselves to someone with COVID-19 must immediately go into quarantine away from others and stay there for a full 10+ days.
+If they continue to expose themselves to the person who has COVID-19, they must restart their full 10-day quarantine.
+Therefore, if a student continues to interact with a person with COVID-19 for the duration of their illness (10 full days), they may be in quarantine for up to 20 full days (the 10 full days the person with COVID-19 was in isolation, plus the 10 full days of personal quarantine)—even if they never end up getting COVID-19.
+Please also keep in mind that the science is still unfolding, and having COVID-19 might not be complete protection and/or might not be lasting protection against reinfection.